 - Psychosocial factors such as family conflict, economic pressures, poverty and parental absence.

 Successful treatment of ADHD usually involves input from a number of different people including family, GPs, medical specialists, counsellors, teachers, behaviour therapists and dietitians.
-Treatment may include:
+With early identification and intervention, compliance to treatment, and supportive home and school environments, children and adults with ADHD can flourish both socially and academically.
+A combination of treatment approaches is usually used.

 Diet and Nutrition

-Debate exists as to whether dietary management can influence ADHD.
-It is known that some foods negatively influence some behaviours.
+Studies have yet to find a consistent link between diet and reduced symptoms of ADHD; however, some anecdotal evidence suggests diet changes might make a difference.
 In children with ADHD it may be beneficial to assess what they are eating, avoid foods known to affect behaviour (eg, food colouring, high sugar foods, soft drinks – especially those containing caffeine), and focus on maintaining a healthy, balanced diet.

 This may include parent training in behavioural management.
 Management of behaviour can include implementing behavioural contracts to define which behaviours are acceptable, reward and recognition systems, and clearly defined consequences and punishment for unacceptable behaviour.